Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 Sweave eval=FALSE flag, or equivalent tricks in markdown) undermine the benefit of vignettes.

 All packages are expected to have at least one vignette.
 Vignettes go in the `vignettes` directory of the package.
+Vignettes are often used as stand-alone documents, so best practices are to include an informative _title_, the primary _author_ of the vignette, the _last modified date_ of the vignette, and a link to the package landing page.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>